openstack-archive/ec2-driver/README.md

 # ThoughtWorks OpenStack to EC2 Driver

-Enjoy the benifits of the private cloud while also not being limited by it.
+Enjoy the benefits of a private cloud without being limited by it.
-Just like the present drivers let you leverage the various bankends like VMWare and Xen, this driver will let you use the public cloud to burst your cloud to.
+While current drivers let you leverage backends such as VMWare and Xen, this driver will allow you to burst your private cloud into a public cloud.
 For now we are focusing on being able to burst to Amazon EC2.

-Using the native OpenStack Dashboard or APIs you would be able to manage the EC2 cloud.
+Using the native OpenStack Dashboard or APIs, you would be able to manage an EC2 cloud.

 ## Getting Started